Information Systems, MBA

 of Lubin's class of 2021 master's graduates are employed or continuing their education or service (Source: Pace University Career Services)

-median salary for MS in Information Systems graduates (Source: PayScale)
+average salary for MBA in Information Systems graduates (Source: PayScale)